choikh0423/yhack2022/README.md

-# Post Track - Track your posts and comments on Social Media (YHack 2022)
+# Post Track - Track your posts on SNS (YHack 2022)

 ##